- Print

 Available in VPC

-In Ncloud Kubernetes Service, you can add annotations to Service and Ingress to create various routing strategies.
+In Ncloud Kubernetes Service, you can add annotations to Service and Ingress to implement various routing strategies.
 This guide provides use examples based on Setting up ALB Ingress Controller.

 Install example workload